 Next we went to a vintage store where Cub tried her luck at selling off 3 bags of clothes.
 She did pretty well, considering how discriminating they are.
 This is not a Goodwill, they pay you cash for what they take.
 I've had interviews at this particular chain multiple times.
 They gave me a test, a sack of clothes, and I was to tell them which items I'd buy and which I would refuse.
 How did I do?
 "There are no right or wrong answers", I was told.
 Yeah right, I did not get the job.
 It's for the best though.
 Even if these stores are packed with high fashion items, they still smell like thrift shops.
 Gross.

-here.
+Salo is number 7 on the top ten sickest movies list that I discussed here.
 To quote ign.com, "By far the most heady and artsy film on the list, Pier Paolo Pasolini’s Salo, or 120 Days of Sodom is also one of the most disturbing and (dare we say) damaging.
 There are very few films that, upon viewing, will have us running to the showers to try and scrub ourselves clean.
 This is one of those films."

-collected links (and a few screen shots if you click around) on Salo at opsonicindex.org.
+Here are collected links (and a few screen shots if you click around) on Salo at opsonicindex.org.

-here - many naked and forced gay sex positions, a man smeared in feces, and the famous naked pyramid that is very similar to the judging of the asses in Salo.
+Without getting political, though that is fun, it is easy to point out that the shit that went down at Abu Gharib is very much like this.
+You can see here - many naked and forced gay sex positions, a man smeared in feces, and the famous naked pyramid that is very similar to the judging of the asses in Salo.
 That said, Salo is real.

 Can Salo make anyone think about the perversions of power?
 In the meantime I'll know what to say if the ruling homeowners association in my apartment complex gets on my case again.
 "I know what you guys do behind closed doors, you sick, disgusting fucks!"